UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 Although the GitHub web interface abbreviates long commit messages, the full commit message is included for each commit in a PR.

-However, commit descriptions (in GitHub desktop these are two separate fields; on the command line they appear to be indicated by two separate usages of the `-m` flag: https://stackoverflow.com/questions/16122234/how-to-commit-a-change-with-both-message-and-description-from-the-command-li).
+However, commit descriptions are not shown in the release notes.
+In GitHub desktop these are two separate fields; on the command line they appear to be indicated by two separate usages of the `-m` flag: https://stackoverflow.com/questions/16122234/how-to-commit-a-change-with-both-message-and-description-from-the-command-li.

 So make sure that everything people should see in the automatically generated release notes is included in the commit message.